Search icon CANCEL

 Table of Contents (23) Chapters Close

 Preface 1.
-Machine Learning for Trading 2.
-Market and Fundamental Data FREE CHAPTER 3.
+Machine Learning for Trading FREE CHAPTER 2.
+Market and Fundamental Data 3.
 Alternative Data for Finance 4.
 Alpha Factor Research 5.
 Strategy Evaluation 6.
 The Machine Learning Process 7.
 Linear Models 8.
 Time Series Models 9.
 Bayesian Machine Learning 10.
 Decision Trees and Random Forests 11.
 Gradient Boosting Machines 12.
 Unsupervised Learning 13.
 Working with Text Data 14.
 Topic Modeling 15.
 Word Embeddings 16.
 Deep Learning 17.
 Convolutional Neural Networks 18.
 Recurrent Neural Networks 19.
 Autoencoders and Generative Adversarial Nets 20.
 Reinforcement Learning 21.
 Next Steps 22.
 Other Books You May Enjoy

 Linear regression for inference and prediction